Sometimes the “touristy” thing to do is more authentic than you might think, for example at a concert in Schönbrunn Palace’s Orangery.

 (Nothing on your dates?
 Try some alternative concerts*)

-The Schönbrunn complex also offers much more than just a historical concert venue.
+The palace complex also offers much more than a historical concert venue.

-Consider the palace tour (pick the Grand alternative: much more to see for a small upgrade price), the gardens and park, the zoo, and a whole host of other sights and entertainments…even one of my favourite stops for refreshments.
+Aside from the tour, you have the gardens and park, the zoo, and a whole host of other sights and entertainments.

-You can make a day of it there; start with a slice of cake for breakfast and end with a slice of musical culture in the orangery (and possibly another slice of cake if you’re me).
+You can make a day of it there; start with a slice of cake for breakfast and end with a slice of musical culture in the Orangery…and possibly another slice of cake, because why not?

 See the detailed article on How to get to Schönbrunn.
 Reaching the venue is remarkably easy.